huntergregory/Slogo_Turtles/doc/DESIGN.md

 and provide a menu through which the user can interact with the current turtle workspace.

-These interactions are mediated through the frontend package, whose external API allows one to customize the UI with certain features, or populate the command terminal with text (say from a file).
+These interactions are mediated through the frontend package, whose external API allows one to customize the UI with certain features, or populate the command terminal with a file.
 The frontend is responsible for updating the display of turtles and their lines, displaying the correct features, and responding to user interaction.